emvaized/text-reflow-on-zoom-mobile/README.md

 - Some elements with text are not reflowed by the script, for example `div` elements, or `span` elements with `display:inline` set.
 I am yet to figure out how to target these elements without too much performance overhead and unwanted reflows

-## Donate
+## Support
-If you really enjoy this project, please consider supporting its further development by making a small donation using one of the services below 🙏
+If you enjoy this project, please consider supporting further development by making a small donation using one of the services below 🙏

 <a href="https://ko-fi.com/emvaized"><img src="https://cdn.prod.website-files.com/5c14e387dab576fe667689cf/64f1a9ddd0246590df69ea0b_kofi_long_button_red%25402x-p-800.png" alt="Support on Ko-fi" height="40"></a> &nbsp; <a href="https://liberapay.com/emvaized/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg" height="40"></a> &nbsp; <a href="https://emvaized.github.io/donate/bitcoin/"><img src="https://github.com/emvaized/emvaized.github.io/blob/main/donate/bitcoin/assets/bitcoin-donate-button.png?raw=true" alt="Donate Bitcoin" height="40" /></a>